-Objective 2.1: Provide opportunity for development of housing affordable to low-income households, including government-assisted housing.
+Objective 2.1: Provide opportunity for and support the development of housing affordable to low-income households, including government-assisted housing.
 HUD defines low-income households as households with less than 60% of MFI (about \$32,000 in 2016).

-Implementation Strategy 2.1a: Partner with the Jackson County Housing Authority to support development of new housing projects in Talent, especially when the City's support can help the Housing Authority acquire funds to develop affordable housing.
+Implementation Strategy 2.1a: Partner with non-profit housing developers including, but not limited to Jackson County Housing Authority to encourage development of new housing projects in Talent, especially when the City's support can help acquire funds to develop affordable housing.

-Implementation Steps: Actively engage in discussions with Jackson County Housing Authority about supporting development of affordable housing projects in Talent and how the City can support these developments.
+Implementation Steps: Actively engage in discussions with local non-profit housing developers about supporting development of affordable housing projects in Talent and how the City can support these developments.